yakubin/durduff/README.md

     $ make build-debug

-The resulting binary will be located at `target/debug/dirdiff`.
+The resulting binary will be located at `target/debug/durduff`.

 To build the release version, run:

     $ make build-release

-The resulting binary will be located at `target/release/dirdiff`.
+The resulting binary will be located at `target/release/durduff`.

-### The command completions

-You will need make and sed to do that.

-    $ make build-completions

-The resulting completions will be placed in the `completions` directory.

-If you want to generate the completions substituting `EXE_NAME` for `dirdiff`, invoke this command instead:

-    $ make EXE=EXE_NAME build-completions

 ### The man page

-You will need make, sed, gzip and [scdoc](https://git.sr.ht/~sircmpwn/scdoc) to do that.
+You will need make, gzip and [scdoc](https://git.sr.ht/~sircmpwn/scdoc) to do that.

-    $ make build-man

-The resulting gzipped man page will be located at `dirdiff.1.gz`.

-If you want to generate the man page substituting `EXE_NAME` for `dirdiff`, invoke this command instead:

-    $ make EXE=EXE_NAME build-man
+    $ make man

-The resulting gzipped man page will be located at `EXE_NAME.1.gz`.
+The resulting gzipped man page will be located at `durduff.1.gz`.

 ## Running tests